Sabina-Bednarova/flow123d/doc/design/field_evaluate.md

 `FieldValueCache` has a vector with start and size of active blocks of the quadrature points.

 TODO: Different assembly loops may need different evaluation subsets, so either we need mean to reallocate caches before every assembly loop or just update only selected part of the field value cache.
 Current structure of FieldValueCache allows to have allocated individual EvalSubset tables separately and update only selected subsets.
 Moreover the other subsets do not block the CPU cache (example of associativity, seems that AMD processors have 4way L1, 16way L2 and 64way L3 cache; try to get similar info for Intel) anyway we shuld mak an analysis how many memory blocks we need in any computation loop.
 Innermost loops should idealy access at most 4 memory blocks (4 pointers).

+Theoretical memory blocks:
+- eq_data (all field instances), in theory all auxiliary objects (EvalPoints, ...), but that would need inplace Armor Array; or some clever allocation sequence
+- Field regions - vectors
+  Field caches - Arrays
+- field algorithm instances (consider FieldConstant as a single instance with table of values for all regions)

+Blocks necessary in the single patch assembly loop:
+- eq_data, field instances, EvalPoints,
+- field caches
+- fe_values caches

 ### FieldValueCache
 In principle this is just a table of items of type Value with dimensions: n_cached_elements x n_evaluation_points.
 Other properties to keep: